|Monthly Gatherings & CFS Events for 2018/19

-The Slow Celtic Session at the Charlotte Folk Society is an offshoot of the Celtic Session, page here.
+The Slow Celtic Session at the Charlotte Folk Society is an offshoot of the regular monthly Celtic Session.
+You can view the web page for that session here.
 These are informal gatherings of local musicians focusing on Celtic tunes played in the session style.
-The goal of the Slow Celtic Session is to allow folks to ease into the Celtic tunes with two key constraints: (i) we play slower than at the regular Session (tell me you saw that coming); and (ii) we have a shorter list of tunes so that you can know what will be played.
+The goal of the Slow Celtic Session is to allow folks to ease into the Celtic tunes with two key constraints: (i) we play slower than at the regular Session (tell me you saw that coming); and (ii) we have a shorter list of tunes so that you will have a good idea what will be played.

 "Should I attend?"
 Yep, if . . .

 Our tune list comprises the easier tunes from the regular Celtic Session.
-We play a selection of Jigs, Hornpipes, Reels, and Waltzes from Ireland, Scotland, Eastern Canada, and New England.
+We play a selection of Jigs, Hornpipes, Reels, and Waltzes from Ireland, Scotland, and Cape Breton.
 Our goal is to learn new tunes played in the various styles that have been influenced by Celtic Traditions.

 Some simple guidelines for our Slow Sessions:

 All acoustic instruments welcome.
-Fiddles, whistles, flute, bodhrans, bones, hammered dulcimers, accordion, mandolin, octave mandolin, guitars, bass, concertina, harp, and everything else I've forgotten.
+Fiddles, whistles, flute, bodhrans, bones, hammered dulcimers, accordions, mandolins, octave mandolins, guitars, bass, concertinas, harps, and everything else I've forgotten.